olagookundavid/My-Notes/README.md

 # mynotes

-A Note App created with Vandad
+A Note App created to help manage users notes